aws-samples/running-aws-ai-bots-on-symphony/README.md

 ### Setup the symphony account
 Symphony is a secure collaboration platform and you will need to login to the platform to test the bot.
 - **Url:** develop2.symphony.com
-- **Email and Password:** The email and password is provided on the Event Engine Dashboard at reInvent.
+- **Email and Password:** The email and password is send via email at reInvent.

 A symphony bot is an automated system user that engages in conversations with symphony users and can be used to  implement a business process.
 Each participant is assigned a unique bot for this workshop - the bot name is mentioned Event Engine dashboard.